OSFAV7/dolping/README.md

 New in 2.5
 - Removed Samantha and WizardLM
-- Added Synthia and OpenHermes
+- Added Synthia and OpenHermes and PureDove
 - Added new Dolphin-Coder dataset
 - Added MagiCoder dataset